 Many times I have had the conversation about how to get started in cable manufacture or get a new extrusion line up quickly.
 Invariably two questions come up:

 - How quick can I be in production and what equipment do I need?
-That quickly is followed by

 - How much will it cost and how can I get it quicker?

 So as a result we are soon discussing used vs. new process equipment.